suffolklibraries/sljekyll/_events/lavenham-2019-01-27-super-happy-sunday.md

 breadcrumb: y
 ---

 Join us for colouring (adults and children), board games, relaxing music and refreshments, and borrow some wellbeing books for [Super Happy Sunday](/news/super-happy-sunday/).
+You’re also welcome to bring in your own craft to work on in the library.
+Tea, coffee and biscuits available too!